Without religion, what are the standards?

 - Care for all children, respect them and teach them well.
 Guide them as needed and encourage them to grow and become independent They are the future.

 These principles cannot be said to be absolute or all-encompassing.
-Our morality is necessarily human-centric and temporal, limited to our perception of time and space.
-This will have to be the case, until we start having encounters with the aliens.
+Our morality is necessarily anthropocentric and temporal, limited to our own limited perception of time and space.
+This will have to be the case, even after we start having encounters with aliens.